pySRURGS/pySRURGS/paper/paper.md

 # Summary
-Symbolic regression is a regression analysis where we search for the mathematical expression that best describes the relationship between our independent variables and our output variable.
+Symbolic regression is a regression analysis where we search for the mathematical expression that best describes the relationship between our independent variables and our output variable. ``pySRURGS`` is a python code for symbolic regression by uniform random global search.
 Typically, symbolic regression problems are solved using genetic programming[@Koza:1992], but the data demonstrating that genetic programming actually outperforms random search on symbolic regression problems is entirely lacking.
 Comparing the performance of an algorithm against that of random search demonstrates the advantage gained by the algorithm's internal machinery.
 Our review of the literature found a large study examining the parameter space of genetic programming, which found